Skin Cancer in Children

 This procedure removes tissue and burns (cauterizes) the area.
 Your child is given

 a local anesthetic to numb the area.
-The doctor then uses a sharp spoon-shaped instrument
+The doctor then uses a sharp spoon-shaped tool

 called a curette to remove the cancer.
 This is called curettage.
 After curettage,